Prince Henry, Duke of Gloucester: Governor-General of Australia

-In late 1944 the Duke was unexpectedly appointed Governor-General of Australia after the death in 1942 of his younger brother, the Duke of Kent, who had previously been offered the position.

-The Duke had made a successful visit to Australia in 1934.
-Because the Duke was shy, he sometimes appeared stiff and formal, but he and the Duchess travelled widely in Australia using his own plane during their time in office.
-When Prime Minister Curtin died in 1945, the Duke appointed Frank Forde as prime minister.
+In late 1944, Henry was unexpectedly appointed Governor-General of Australia following the death in 1942 of his younger brother, the Duke of Kent, who had previously been offered the post.
+He had made a well‑received visit to Australia in 1934.
+Although naturally shy, which sometimes made him appear formal, Henry and Alice travelled extensively during their tenure, using his own aircraft for official journeys.
+When Prime Minister John Curtin died in 1945, Henry appointed Frank Forde as his successor.

-Gloucester left Australia in March 1947, after two years in the post.
-He was recalled to the UK to act, on behalf of the King, as Counsellor of State during a visit by George VI and Princesses Elizabeth and Margaret to South Africa.
-As a parting gift, he left his own plane for use by the government and people of Australia.
+Henry left Australia in March 1947 after two years in office.
+He was recalled to the United Kingdom to act as Counsellor of State on behalf of the King during the visit by George VI and Princesses Elizabeth and Margaret to South Africa.